-Our Sandmännchen much more than just a television character—he is a national cultural treasure who has accompanied generations: as early as 1961, not only did the first man, Yuri Gagarin, fly Sandmännchen space, but so did the Sandmännchen .
-In the years that followed, the Sandmännchen repeatedly traveled through space Sandmännchen his imaginative rockets, visited space stations, and drove his moon rover, which was spectacular for its time, across the barren surface of the moon.
+Our Sandmännchen much more than just a TV character—he is a national cultural treasure that has accompanied generations: As early as 1961, not only did the first human, Yuri Gagarin, fly Sandmännchen space, but so did the Sandmännchen .
+In the years that followed, the Sandmännchen traveled through space time and again Sandmännchen his imaginative rockets, visited space stations, and drove his lunar rover—spectacular for its time—across the barren surface of the Moon.
 Inspired by

 Show moreHistory